Baju8/Baju8/README.md

 - 🐚 **Virtual Linux Shell** - Building a shell from scratch to understand OS internals
 - ⚡ **Performance Optimization** - Writing code that makes every CPU cycle count
-- 🔩 **System Programming** - Getting closer to the metal with hardware interaction
+- 🔩 **System Programming** - Getting closer to the cpu with low level interaction

 ## 🚀 Currently Learning